andrewspringman/itgrapher/README.md

 **A Little More**
 - All python syntax is allowed (ternary expressions etc).
 - If the color layers differ they will blend to create other colors.
 If they are the same, the results will be grayscale.
-- _Oversample_ averages the value of the 16 points surronding the target pixel in a 4x4 grid.
+- _Oversample_ averages the value of the 16 points surrounding the target pixel in a 4x4 grid.
 In essence, it anti-aliases sharp lines.
 - _Escape Threshold_ caps the values produced by the transformations.
 - _Prep_ will scale the current image to one of the size specified by _Longedge_ (in inches, assuming 300dpi).
 - Together, _scale_ and _center_ determine what points each pixel represents.